Flying over the skies of entrepreneurship

 However, just as a pilot must maintain control and ensure a smooth ascent, an entrepreneur must carefully manage the initial stages of the business.

-The excitement of takeoff must be balanced with a careful eye on the instruments and the company’s trajectory.
+The excitement of takeoff must be balanced with a careful eye on the instruments and the trajectory of the company.

 There is no flight without turbulence.